 Most patients are in the hospital when acute pseudo-obstruction is diagnosed, and bowel rest should be instituted.
 Parenteral nutrition may be considered depending on the patient's nutritional status.

-Because many of the cases of acute pseudo-obstruction occur postoperatively, patients tend to be at bed rest.
+Because many of the cases of acute pseudo-obstruction occur postoperatively, the patients tend to be already at bed rest.
 Remembering to continue prophylaxis for deep venous thrombosis, per the individual physician's protocol, is important; however, if the patient is not severely ill, is not in severe pain, and is stable to ambulate, no reason exists for the patient to remain in bed.

 In view of the high rate of recurrence of colonic dilation following medical and endoscopic therapies, other therapeutic modalities have been proposed.